Themis3000/FreeProxyScraper/README.md

 ### This project is currently in a non-working state and is unpublished
-The framework for this project is built up, however no plugins that implement fetching proxies from actual websites have been created yet.
-No tests or docs has been created yet either
+The framework for this project is built up, however there aren't many plugins.
+Code isn't very stable yet due to the nature of proxy websites rate limiting very quickly.
+Also, no tests or docs has been created yet

 ## FreeProxyScraper
 This is a plugin driven web scraper meant to retrieve and test free proxies for use.